vrocky/no-framework-web/simple-no-framework-ssr-hyderation/philosophy.md

-Below is an updated version of your article that weaves in the transformative role of AI in developing your own frameworks:

 # Small Projects, Big Philosophy

 In today’s fast-paced AI era, it’s easy to get swept up in the latest tools and frameworks.
 But when it comes to small projects, there's beauty in simplicity.
 You don’t need to pull in random code from countless libraries—instead, you can craft a small, understandable foundation and even grow your own framework over time.
 With AI at our fingertips, developing custom frameworks has become more accessible and efficient than ever before.